-- Use built-in JWT auth

-- Use built-in OAuth server

-- Use built-in AWS Cognito auth
+- Use built-in JWT server - Use built-in AWS Cognito server

 With this built-in approach, the auth service/server is hosted in the PowerServer solution, and the users and their credentials can be either stored in a .cs file in the solution or the designated authentication database.
-Follow the instructions in the respective document to implement the built-in authentication for the .NET server: Using JWT, Using OAuth 2.0, and Using Amazon Cognito.
+Follow the instructions in the respective document to implement the built-in authentication for the .NET server: Using JWT, and Using Amazon Cognito.